ZeroSync/ZeroSync/docs/roadmap.md

 ### Further Ideas:
-- Prove-of-reserves and compact ring signatures
+- Proof-of-reserve / compact ring signatures
 	- E.g. Prove that you control outputs worth at least 1 BTC without revealing which ones.
-	- Or a secret voting amongst all Bitcoiners weighted by their stake
+	- Or a voting amongst all Bitcoiners weighted by their stake
 - Instant history verification for client-side validation (CSV) protocols like Omni, RGB, or Taro.
 	- Better privacy with transaction graph obfuscation.
 Every TX could be a coin teleport proven in zk.
 	- A CSV protocol with a zk-VM, in theory capable of processing infinite amounts of data without bloating a token's history.
-	- A two-way peg from tokens on EVM-like networks to CSV tokens Bitcoin
 - Enhance privacy of routing in the Lightning Network?
-- Very long-term vision: Verify STARKs in Bitcoin using Simplicity (Mid-term: verify STARKs in Simplicity [on Liquid soon?](https://www.youtube.com/watch?t=1185&v=i1g9fm6g5Cg))
+- Very long-term vision: Verify STARKs in Simplicity (Mid-term: verify STARKs in [Simplicity on Liquid soon?](https://www.youtube.com/watch?t=1185&v=i1g9fm6g5Cg))
 	- STARK sidechains with trustless two-way pegs